What is the diversity collaborative?

 Departments devoted to gender, sexuality, class, and disability studies benefited from the victories of the Ethnic Studies movement.

 - Intersecting Identities:

-We are proud of the intersectional analysis at the foundation of the City College of San Francisco Diversity Collaborative where students learn how their multiple identities contribute to the richness of their lives and provide leverage in our continuing struggles for social justice.
+We are proud of the intersectional analysis at the foundation of the City College of San Francisco Diversity Collaborative where students learn how their multiple identities contribute to the richness of their lives and provide strength to our continuing struggles for social justice.

 A Faculty Development Workshop at City College of San Francisco in Southeast Asia